MicrosoftDocs/azure-devops-docs/docs/organizations/billing/try-additional-features-vs.md

 ---
-title: Free trials for paid Azure DevOps  features and extensions | Azure DevOps
+title: Start free trials for paid Azure DevOps features and extensions
 description: How to get free trials for Test Manager, Azure Artifacts, and for Azure DevOps extensions offered by other publishers ms.prod: devops ms.technology: devops-billing